GaiamTV/terraform-aws-ecs-scheduled-task/README.md

-# Terraform AWS ECS Scheduled Task
+# Terraform AWS ECS with EFS Scheduled Task

-A Terraform module to create a scheduled task in AWS ECS
+A Terraform module to create a scheduled task with EFS in AWS ECS

 ## Usage